anfoss/PCprophet/README.md

 #### Command line version

+Ensure that you have installed the GitHub tool and 'git-lfs' command specifically for large file transfer.
+Please see [here](https://gist.github.com/derhuerst/1b15ff4652a867391f03) for installing GitHub and [here](https://help.github.com/en/github/managing-large-files/installing-git-large-file-storage) for installing 'git-lfs' command.

 ```
 git clone https://github.com/fossatiA/PCprophet PCprophet
 ```

 This will get you a working copy of PCprophet into a folder called PCprophet

 > **note** for the command line version only Python3 and related package dependencies are necessary